Almond Chickpea (Garbanzo Bean) Cookie Dough

 - And that’s it, enjoy!

-?
+No food processor?
 You can also make this recipe in a blender.

 Canned vs. dried chickpeas: both work well in this recipe.
 My personal preference is cooking dried chickpeas because I find they have a more neutral taste, but I’ve tested the recipe with both and they both taste great!